pfultz2/Pythy/README.md

 ```
 References can't be used, since a reference is already being used internally.

-This macro is much more powerful than using the simple `RETURNS` macro:
+This macro is much more powerful than using the simple `RETURNS` macro, like below:
 ```c++
 #define RETURNS(...) -> decltype(__VA_ARGS__) { return (__VA_ARGS__); }
 template<class T, class U>
 auto min(T x, U y) RETURNS(x < y ? x : y)
 ```
-A multi-statement function can be written:
+For example, a multi-statement function can be written:
 ```c++
 PYTHY(first, r)
 (